jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 - [ ] Meet with your manager to go over your first PR and ticket that you submitted in week 3
 - [ ] Schedule a meeting to talk with a Chicago leader to discuss your thoughts so far
 - [ ] Start reading a couple books from our list of educational resources
+- [ ] Finish and submit another pull request by end of the week

+# 2nd Month
+As you get more and more comfortable with our codebase and our development process you will take on more responsibility as the months progress.

+- [ ] Fly co-polit on a weekly release [Deployment Process](https://github.com/ycharts/ycharts/wiki/Deployment-Procedures)
+- [ ] Perform a weekly release
+- [ ] Be on-call for one day a week

+# 3rd Month

+- [ ] Meet with your manager
+- [ ] Perform a weekly release
+- [ ] Be on-call for a week

 ***